crossplane/crossplane/docs/reference/troubleshoot.md

 # Troubleshooting

+* [Requested Resource Not Found]
 * [Resource Status and Conditions]
 * [Resource Events]
 * [Crossplane Logs]
 * [Pausing Crossplane]
 * [Deleting a Resource Hangs]

+## Requested Resource Not Found

+If you use the kubectl Crossplane plugin to install a `Provider` or `Configuration` (e.g. `kubectl crossplane install provider crossplane/provider-aws:master`) and get `the server could not find the requested resource` error, more often than not, that is an indicator that the kubectl Crossplane you're using is outdated.
+In other words some Crossplane API has been graduated from alpha to beta or stable and the old plugin is not aware of this change.

+You can follow the [install Crossplane CLI] instructions to upgrade the plugin.

 ## Resource Status and Conditions